Agile 2 – On Agile Software Development

 · It encourages a team to change, rebuild and re-test a software system on a daily basis.

-If agile has an underlying theory, it is at least partly a psycho-bio-sociological one.
+If agile software development has an underlying theory, it is at least partly a psycho-bio-sociological one.

-Agile methods for a software development team draw from socio-cultural systems thinking.
+Agile software development methods draw from socio-cultural systems thinking.

 This section is distilled from this source by Brendan Wovchko